 Instead of purchasing single print issues (per option number one), many comic book readers will “wait for the trade,” and collect fully formed stories in softcover or hardcover collections.
 More often than not, a trade paperback will contain five or more issues, and will be released approximately 3 to 4 months after single issues are published.
 Trades for single stories tend to range from $9.99 to $14.99.

 Your options for purchasing comics via trade are greatly expanded.
-In addition to your local comic shop, you can find trades everywhere from Amazon to Barnes & Noble to your local library.
+In addition to your local comic shop, you can find trades everywhere from Amazon to Things From Another World to your local library.

 You can see an example of a trade paperback for Amazing Spider-Man here.